 i made this little piece for sea shepherd while i was volunteering for them

-a random quick little gif, featuring my boy moby and our pet vacuum
+and this is my boy moby and our pet vacuum